-A three-year study on >300 Olympic athletes highlighted that 70% of illness resulted in absences from training or competition and even the other illnesses that didn’t result in missed time impacted training negatively.
+A three-year study on >300 Olympic athletes highlighted that 70% of illnesses resulted in absences from training or competition.
+Other illnesses that didn’t result in missed time still impacted training negatively.

 Illness impacting training/performance is a no-brainer.
 We don’t exactly need a study to prove that.
 But it is something that is important to pay attention to, since minimising the frequency and duration of illness is important if you are looking to optimise your outcomes.

 Small amounts of exercise typically improve immunity.
 Really pushing the envelope though can have the opposite effect.
-This is most commonly seen in endurance athletes, particularly when volume/intensity of training is at its highest.
+This is most commonly seen in endurance athletes.
+Particularly when the volume and intensity of training is at its highest.

-Since high volumes of intense training negatively impacts immunity through reducing the number and function of immune cells, this becomes even more important.
+Since high volumes of intense training negatively impacts immunity by reducing the number and function of immune cells, this becomes even more important.

 Probiotic supplementation appears to offset this issue and improve the function of the immune system.

-Probiotics also appear to have benefits beyond just the gut by improving interactions between microbes and the host immune system in general.
+Probiotics also appear to have benefits beyond just the gut by improving interactions between gut bacteria and the host immune system in general.

 What Does the Research Show?

 At the time of writing, there is a total of 22 relevant studies on probiotic supplementation and immune related outcomes.